wp-plugins/el-gallery/readme.txt

 This plugin is designed to function on any type of machine, and for it to best function on mobile devices, we reccomend you install the [WP Mobile Detect](http://wordpress.org/plugins/wp-mobile-detect/ "Plugin : WP Mobile Detect") plugin.

 EL-Gallery is currently available in both English and French.
+If you wish to help translate it into another language, please [contact me](http://ericlowry.fr/en/contact/ "Contact Eric Lowry (Plugin Author)").

+EL-Gallery uses [Font Awsome](http://fortawesome.github.io/Font-Awesome/ "The Font Awsome official website") icones; you may wish to consult the [Font Awsome Lisence](http://fortawesome.github.io/Font-Awesome/license/ "Font Awsome Lisence Page").

 = Configuration =
 Once installed, you will find the configuration menu for EL-Gallery in the “Appearance” section of  your wordpress administration page.